xuankimtran/docs-1/pages/katalon-studio/docs/ios-sample-prj.md

     ```
     </details>

-2. **Verify the main list** is to verify the list of the coffee name in the application.
+2. **Verify the main list** test case verifies the list of the coffee name in the application.
 In this example, we run the test case with a real iOS device.

     - Start the `Coffee Timer.ipa` application.
 Here, we use the `sample.Common.startApplication` custom keyword to run the application.
     - Verify if the application is showing the **Mexican** item.